mbacarella/pho/README.md

 Make two symlinks:

   - resources/public/photos -> your photo directory
-  - resources/public/thumbs -> /var/tmp
+  - resources/public/thumbs -> /var/tmp/thumbs

-I use /var/tmp so that the thumbnails get thrown away after 30 days by tmpwatch.
+I use /var/tmp/thumbs so that the thumbnails get thrown away after 30 days by tmpwatch.

+Run ring-server or deploy to Tomcat.
+Fin.

 ## Prerequisites